rohan-ssingh/identifying_code_problems_in_guides/README.md

 4. Zhang, J., Bu, H., Wen, H. et al. When LLMs meet cybersecurity: a systematic literature review.
 Cybersecurity 8, 55 (2025). https://doi.org/10.1186/s42400-025-00361-w

 A review detailling various methods: traditional machine learning and more recently developed Large Language Models (such as OpenAI's GPT) to be used for malicious code detection.
-The reivew, as a whole, found that LLM's are better than traditional methods
+The reivew, as a whole, found that LLM's are better than traditional machine learning methods in identifying and fixing malicious code, however,